Anglican Journal

 The Anglican Journal is the national newspaper of the Anglican Church of Canada.
-Editorially independent, the Journal publishes news, features and opinion related to Anglicanism and religion in Canada and abroad.
+The Journal publishes news, features and opinion related to Anglicanism and religion in Canada and abroad.
 It also contains an extensive arts and culture section, and classified advertising.
-Its editor until July 2018 was Marites N. Sison.
+Its editor Is Tali Folkins.
 The headquarters is in Toronto.

 The paper was first published under the name Dominion Churchman in 1875; and later as the Canadian Churchman.
 It is published ten times a year, and is mailed separately or with one of 19 diocesan or regional publications.
 It is a member of the Canadian Church Press and Associated Church Press.

 The Journal has been frequently cited for excellence in journalism, winning 33 awards, including first prize for general excellence, in 2016.